UMSKT/PIDDatabase/README.md

 git stash pop
 ```

-Commits made to the repository will be converted back into plain text.
+Commits made to the repository will be converted back into plain text automatically.